pantheon-systems/documentation/source/content/redis.md

 ### Why won't my site work after importing a database backup?

-When you replace the database with one that doesn't match the Redis cache, it can cause database errors on the site, and you may be unable to clear the cache via the Dashboard.
-To resolve the issue, [flush your Redis cache from the command line](#clear-cache).
+When you replace the database with one that doesn't match the Object cache, it can cause database errors on the site, and you may be unable to clear the cache via the Dashboard.
+To resolve the issue, [flush your Object cache from the command line](#clear-cache).

-## Safely Remove Redis
+## Safely Remove Object Cache

-The following code changes are required before Redis can be safely uninstalled and disabled:
+The following code changes are required before Object Cache can be safely uninstalled and disabled:

 <TabList>